 Zinc phosphating is one of the most popular ways to provide that protection because it’s much safer for the environment than older coatings that relied on lead and other toxic substances.

-Every metal conducts electricity — which is awesome for transmission cables and wires within electrical devices.
+Every metal conducts electricity — which is beneficial for transmission cables and wires within electrical devices.
 The trouble is that many of these devices use metallic screws, cases and other components.

-Think about what happens when you splash water on your bathroom mirror in the morning: It just slides right down the surface of the glass.
+Think about what happens when you splash water on your bathroom mirror in the morning: the droplets just slide right down the surface of the glass.
 Many metal surfaces are slippery in the same way, but they need a coat of paint that will stay in place for years of use.
 Other metal parts need to be lubricated, but the lubricant, being slick, slides right off.

-Zinc phosphating adds a slightly rough layer to the exterior of a piece of metal that gives paint and lubricants something to grab onto.
+Zinc phosphating adds a slightly rough layer to the exterior of a piece of metal that gives paint, rust-inhibiting oils, and lubricants something to grab onto.
 It is also commonly done prior to powder coating to yield a consistent application and appearance.

 Most bare metals aren’t much to look at (unless you’re really into gray), and their coloration is inconsistent over the entire surface of a part.
 Zinc phosphating provides a consistent color and tone that makes metal parts more aesthetically appealing.